containerbuildsystem/osbs-client/docs/resource.md

 # Resource limiting

-To set resource quota, use `osc create -f quota.yaml` on a file like this:
+To set resource quota, use `oc create -f quota.yaml` on a file like this:

 ```yaml
 apiVersion: v1